 The Australian Breastfeeding Association has a great article on how to work out which breast pump is best for you.

 There are a couple of good, low cost manual options which work perfectly and are great to have as backup.
 I had a Medela manual breast pump which was all I ever needed.
-Find the
+Medela also do great electric breast pumps, too.

-Another fantastic option is the Hakaa silicone breast pump and milk saver.
+Another fantastic option is the Haakaa silicone breast pump and milk saver.
 It's super simple and easy to use and helps you catch breastfeeding let down milk.
-Find the
+Mama Body's breast pump is also the perfect alternative to complicated and expensive electric pumps!

 Cooling breast pads